connollydean/Markdwon-Tutorial/pages/Partitioning.md

 Go ahead and open up Disk Utility located in /Applications/Utilities.

-Next, you need to select your Mac's main drive then click on the button that says "Partition"
+Next, you need to select your Mac's main drive then click on the button that says `Partition`

 ![](images/dutil1.png)

 Next, you should see a prompt asking you if you'd like to create an APFS Volume or legitimately partition your drive.
-Click "Partition".
+Click `Partition`.

 ![](images/dutil2.png)

 After that, you should see a pie chart that shows your drive's partitions.
 Assuming you have no other partitions on your system, the pie chart should be completely filled in.
-Click on the "+" below the pie chart.
+Click on the `+` below the pie chart.

 ![](images/dutil3.png)

-Once you've clicked the "+" you'll notice you now have a new adjustable partition in your pie chart.
+Once you've clicked the `+` you'll notice you now have a new adjustable partition in your pie chart.
 Adjust the size of this partition to the  amount of storage you wish to give your Linux OS.
 I recommend a minimum of 25 GB as the Linux system files will take a significant chunk of this storage.

-Next, where it says "Format:" you need to select MS-DOS (FAT)
+Next, where it says `Format:`` you need to select `MS-DOS (FAT)`

-Then you can name the partition whatever you want and click "Apply"
+Then you can name the partition whatever you want and click `Apply`

 ![](images/dutil4.png)